superit63/gaga-node/README.md

 ```sh
 docker run -d --restart unless-stopped --name gaga-node -e TOKEN=<YOUR_TOKEN> xterna/gaga-node
 ```
 This will start the application in the background.
-The alias assigned is `spide`.
+The alias assigned is `gaga-node`.